-Figure 3.-Flowchart depicting multiscale modeling workflow for mechanical properties.
+Figure 3: Flowchart depicting multiscale modeling workflow for mechanical properties.

-Figure 4.-Flowchart depicting multiscale modeling workflow for thermal properties.
+Figure 4: Flowchart depicting multiscale modeling workflow for thermal properties.

-6.1 Multiscale Modeling Workflow to Obtain OHC Strength of Notched CF/GNP/Epoxy Composite
+A. Multiscale modeling workflow to obtain OHC strength of notched CF/GNP/Epoxy composite

-6.1.1 Level 5: Molecular Dynamics Modeling of GNP/Epoxy
+1. Level 5: Molecular dynamics modeling of GNP/epoxy

-MD simulations are used to predict the thermoelastic properties and behavior of molecular systems on the nanometer length scale (Level 5).
-This is achieved by tracking the motion and interactions of individual atoms based on specified atomic potentials, molecular structure, and ambient conditions (specified pressure and/or temperature) (Ref.
-11).
-MD simulations were carried out previously by Hadden et al. (Ref.
-3) to predict the nano-scale elastic properties of molecular-scaled repeating unit cells (RUCs) of GNP and epoxy (Epon 862/DETDA system), as shown in Figure 5, Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) open source software (Ref.
-12).
+MD simulations are used to predict the elastic properties and behavior of molecular systems on the nanometer length scale (Level 5).
+This is achieved by tracking the motion and interactions of individual atoms based on specified atomic potentials, molecular structure, and ambient conditions (specified pressure and/or temperature).
+MD simulations were carried out previously by Hadden et. al. to predict the nano-scale elastic properties of molecular-scaled repeating unit cells (RUCs) of GNP and epoxy (Epon 862/DETDA system), as shown in Figure 5, Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) open source software.
 Four different RUCs were simulated: with 1, 2, 3, and 4 layers of GNP.
 The 1-layer GNP model simulates a system with perfect GNP dispersion, while larger numbers of GNP layers represent systems with deceasing levels of dispersion.

 Dispersion is a facet of the manufacturing of the GNP/epoxy and GNP/CF/epoxy pre-preg.
 Improved dispersion indicates a more refined manufacturing process, but most likely comes at an added expense.
 For this project, dispersion is considered to be a material processing parameter.
-For each RUC, the full three-dimensional (3-D) elastic stiffness constants were determined.
-The full details for this analysis can be found elsewhere (Ref.
-3).
+For each RUC, the full three-dimensional (3-D)elastic stiffness constants were determined.
+The full details for this analysis can be found elsewhere.

-Figure 5.-Equilibrated MD models for varying number of graphene layers.
-The additional number of stacked graphene layers is indicative of poorer dispersion.
+Figure 5.
+Equilibrated MD models for varying number of graphene layers.

-6.1.2 Level 4: Micromechanics Modeling of GNP/Epoxy
+2. Level 4: Micromechanics modeling of GNP/epoxy

 Micromechanics methods are continuum-based approaches that predict the bulk properties and nonlinear response of heterogeneous materials based on micro-structural morphology (e.g., reinforcing fiber volume fraction and orientation) and constituent properties.
 For this project, micromechanics models were established throughout the ICME workflow to ultimately predict the bulk mechanical and thermal properties of the CF/GNP/epoxy hybrid composites.
-The Generalized Method of Cells (GMC) micromechanics theory was used to provide the continuum-level predictions at Levels 4 and 2 (Refs.
-13 to 15).
-With this method, an RUC representing the periodic material microstructure is identified.
+The Generalized Method of Cells (GMC) micromechanics theory was used to provide the continuum-level predictions at Levels 4 and 2.
+13-15 With this method, an RUC representing the periodic material microstructure is identified.
 This RUC may contain as many constituent phases as is necessary to represent the composite material accurately.
 The RUC is discretized into a number of subcells, each of which is occupied by a single phase of the composite.
 Continuity of displacement and traction is enforced at each of the subcell interfaces, along with periodic boundary conditions, in an average (or integral) sense, to arrive at a strain concentration matrix.
 Once the strain concentration matrix is obtained, the local subcell stresses and strains, and the homogenized RUC stiffness tensor, can be readily obtained.
 The semi-analytical procedure is extremely computationally efficient and provides nonlinear solutions on the order of seconds, or less.
-For the research presented herein, the MAC/GMC software package implementation of GMC, developed by the NASA Glenn Research Center (Ref.
-16), was used.
+For the research presented herein, the MAC/GMC software package implementation of GMC, developed by the NASA Glenn Research Center, was used.